Walang Kapalit

+It is streaming online on YouTube.

 Plot

 Ariston (Edu Manzano) and Agnes (Dina Bonnevie) marry, and their children Noel (Piolo Pascual) and Melanie (Claudine Barretto) become step-siblings after the marriage.
 Although Melanie hopes that Noel will be a protective older brother, he dislikes her because he thinks that she and her mother replaced his mother in his father's heart.
 They bicker, and their relationship worsens when Ariston favors Melanie over his son.
 Ceding, the family nanny (Amy Austria), is unusually dedicated to Noel.
-Noel is driven to continue his studies in Australia; he meets Cynthia (Jodi Santamaria), his best friend Bryan's (DJ Durano) sister, who has bipolar disorder.
+Noel is driven to continue his studies in Australia; he meets Cynthia (Jodi Sta.
+Maria), his best friend Bryan's (DJ Durano) sister, who has bipolar disorder.
 Cynthia is in love with Noel, but her love is unrequited.

 Noel gets in a car accident in Australia, and the family rushes to his side.
 He and Melanie fall in love as she takes care of him, but their parents are opposed to the relationship.
 Ceding admits to Agnes that she is Noel's mother; Ariston is not his father, but his half-brother.
 Although Ariston throws her out for breaking her promise to his father, he takes her back and promises to tell Noel the truth someday.

 Noel nurtures his relationship with Melanie, but Cynthia is determined to win him.
 When Agnes dies of a heart attack, Cynthia withholds the news from Noel, thereby creating a rift between him and Melanie.
 Noel visits Agnes' grave, and promises to protect Melanie.
 Ariston dies in an accident before he can reveal the truth about his and Noel's relationship.
 Melanie sees the death of their parents as punishment for her love with Noel, and breaks up with him; Noel, however, is appointed her legal guardian.
 Melanie graduates with honors; a misunderstanding during her graduation party results in her impulsive decision to marry Ronald (Bobby Andrews), the son of wealthy and powerful Arnold Santillian (Lloyd Samartino).